Kasseservice/woocommerce-3x/README.md

 Plugin subtract stocks from Duell when new order placed from Webshop or Admin side.

-* Webshop order implemented hook.
+* Webshop order hook.
 You can change the hook as per your requirement.

   **`woocommerce_thankyou`**

-* Admin order implemented hooks
+* Admin order hook

   **`woocommerce_process_shop_order_meta`**